Kendal

 Ever since Appleby, the old county town, was burned by the Scots in the fourteenth century, Kendal has been the largest place in Westmorland.

-The town is historically known for its association with the wool trade.
-Its importance is reflected in the town’s coat of arms and its Lattin motto Pannus mihi panis (cloth is my bread.)
+The town is historically known for its association with the wool trade, especially Kendal green cloth.
+Its importance is reflected in the town’s coat of arms and its Latin motto Pannus mihi panis (cloth is my bread.)

 Kendal is largely built of traditional grey limestone and is known locally as the ‘Auld Grey Town’.